-UNC proposes building for Confederate statue at campus edge
+Uproar over UNC proposal for building for Confederate statue

 CHAPEL HILL, N.C.
-(AP) — North Carolina's flagship university proposed Monday to move a toppled Confederate statue into a new $5 million building on the outskirts of campus, seeking to balance security with strict state historical laws in a move that prompted a crowd of chanting demonstrators to throng the streets later in the evening.
+(AP) — North Carolina's flagship university proposed Monday to move a toppled Confederate statue into a new $5 million building on the outskirts of campus, seeking to balance security with strict state historical laws in a step that triggered an uproar by chanting demonstrators who took to the streets after nightfall.

-The plan presented by University of North Carolina at Chapel Hill Chancellor Carol Folt called for relocating the statue at a site a mile south of where the monument previously stood.
-It was overwhelmingly approved by the campus trustees, though at least one voted against it.
-An estimated several hundred protesters marched peacefully but noisily against it hours later after nightfall.
+The plan presented by University of North Carolina at Chapel Hill Chancellor Carol Folt called for relocating the statue at a site a mile south of where the monument once stood.
+The proposal was overwhelmingly approved by the campus trustees, though at least one voted against it.
+An estimated several hundred protesters marched peacefully but noisily against it hours later Monday night.

+The marchers made their way back to the site where the controversial statue once stood.
+This time, the pedestal appeared to be boarded up.
+It was guarded by university police, who stood behind metal railings.
+As the protesters pressed against the railings, officers started passing out riot helmets.
+The protesters then began chanting, "We don't see a riot here!
+Why are you in riot gear?"

 The separate Board of Governors that oversees the statewide university system will have final say over the plan for the statue known as "Silent Sam."
 The statewide board is expected to consider it at a meeting Dec.
 14.